 Given this backdrop, let us delve deeper into the specific characteristics of SSD Drives and learn more about them.

-Is it possible to recover data from a failed SSD drive?
+Is it possible to recover data from a dead SSD drive?
 Of course, it is.
 But for that, there are some crucial tips that you need to keep in mind.
 Before we get to that, it is important to understand how data recovery is possible on SSD Drives.

 First and foremost thing to know is that there is a huge difference between the recovery techniques of data when it comes to hard drives and SSDs.
 In a conventional hard drive, if the user deletes a file, only the index gets removed.
 This means that the original content still stays in the same place until new data have overwritten it.
 On the other hand, in SSDs, the content gets removed immediately as soon as you delete it because of the effect of TRIM.